corda/corda/docs/source/aws-vm.rst

 Deploying a Corda Network
 ---------------------------

-Browse to https://aws.amazon.com/marketplace and search for Corda.
+Browse to the `AWS Marketplace <https://aws.amazon.com/marketplace>`_ and search for Corda.

 Follow the instructions to deploy the AMI to an instance of EC2 which is in a region near to your location.